lunayuehuang/MSE544_Week2_Hands_on/README.md

 If you want to check the status of your job in the queue, use the following command:
 - `squeue -u yourusername`
   - Change yourusername to your own user name
+  - This command will show your job’s JOBID, which you’ll need to check the output.

+To check the output of your job:
+- `cat slurm-xxxxx.out`
+  - Replace xxxxx with your actual JOBID found using squeue.

 For more detail, read the Batch job section of this web page: https://hyak.uw.edu/docs/compute/scheduling-jobs/